eaqcole/Hospital-Readmission-Risk-Segmentation/README.md

 7. Run the k-means cluster analysis on the selected variables with the selected number of clusters.
 8. Generate the scatterplot to visualize the k-means analysis (figure 3).

+## Conclusions
+**Feature selection** — out of 7 continuous variables, lab procedure count and medication count were chosen because they had the highest standard deviation (spread), meaning they carry the most discriminating power for clustering.
+**Cluster Selection** - K=3 was selected based on the elbow plot below (figure 2) which showed diminishing WCSS returns after 3 clusters, and 3 maps intuitively to a high/medium/low risk framework relevant to clinical decision-making.
+**Clinical implication** — patients with more complex care needs during a hospital stay (more tests, more medications) cluster together and may warrant targeted discharge planning or follow-up to reduce readmission likelihood.

 ## Getting Started

 ### Dependencies